pfrazee/ssbmail/README.md

 #### Automated bot users

-Bots are easy to write for MX.
+Bots are easy to write for SSBMail.
 You can use them to create mailing lists, user-directories, and so on.
 (Pubs are a kind of bot.)
-Documentation is available on the [Scuttlebot site](https://scuttlebot.io/) (Scuttlebot is the engine behind MX).
+Documentation is available on the [Scuttlebot site](https://scuttlebot.io/) (Scuttlebot is the engine behind SSBMail).

 ---